 BE CLEAR ON THE CHARGES

 First contact with a solicitor can often be by telephone.
-In order for the solicitor to fully understand what charges are being faced and what is going to have to be defended it will be necessary to be able to provide as much information as possible.
-Although the solicitor chosen will eventually see all of the relevant documents it is still useful to be able to give as clear a description of the issues involved as possible.
+You can also have a free initial consultation with the lawyer, by contacting some of the law firms online like https://www.mariomadridlawfirm.com/.
+In order for the solicitor to fully understand what charges are being faced and what is going to have to be defended, it will be necessary to be able to provide as much information as possible.
+Although the attorney chosen will eventually see all of the relevant documents, it is still useful to be able to give as clear a description of the issues involved as possible.
+The solicitor might also ask you targeted questions, based on the detailed description you provide.
 This will also allow an assessment of how responsive the solicitor is and how quickly he or she seems to grasp the issues.
-If they don’t sound convincing or clear, they should be passed over.

 ASK QUESTIONS